acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 - **EXCEPTION**: In an `EXCEPTION` relation, the `Regular` argument evokes a set of circumstances in which the described situation holds, while the `Exception` argument indicates one or more instances where it doesn't.
 (Bunt & Prasad 2016)

+	- Intutitively, this involves an element of contrast, but we follow PDTB2 in considering it a form of PDTB EXPANSION.

 	- **Regular**: In an `EXCEPTION` relation, the `Regular` argument evokes a set of circumstances in which the described situation holds, while the `Exception` argument indicates one or more instances where it doesn't (Bunt & Prasad 2016).
 Not clear whether this situation exists in AURIS, as it requires a discourse marker to mark the regular rather than the exception.
 It could exist in cases in which paired discourse markers (like _either ... or_ or _on the one hand ... on the other hand_) mark `EXCEPTION` relations.

 	- **Exception**: The utterances specifies an exception to the generalization specified by the anchor.
 In other words, the situation described in the anchor is false because the sitation described in the utterance is true (but if the utterance were false, the anchor would be true).
-(Prasad et al. 2007, p.36)
+(Prasad et al. 2007, p.36) According to PDTB2, possible discourse markers are _instead_ or _rather_ -- both of these are, however, more regularly used with other discourse relations, so that they are not diagnostic discourse markers.

 		- (133) Boston Co. officials declined to comment on Moody’s action on the unit’s financial performance this year **except** to deny a published report that outside accountants had discovered evidence of significant accounting errors in the first three quarters’ results.
 (PDTB2, 1103)

 		- cf. PDTB Exception

 - **SIMILARITY**: `SIMILARITY` is a symmetric relation in which one or more similarities between the utterance and the anchor are highlighted with respect to what each predicates as a whole or to some entities they mention (Bunt & Prasad 2016).

+	- This definition recalls aspects of the defonition of Contrast, so SIMILARITY could be seen as a subclass of PDTB COMPARISON.
+The PDTB2 mapping by Bunt and Prasad (2016), however, puts it under PDTB EXPANSION.

 	- PDTB2 Conjunction: Bunt & Prasad (2016) provide no other PDTB counterpart but PDTB2 conjunction.
 But this seems to be incorrect as it has a much looser definition closer to SDRT Narration: The situation described in the utterance provides additional, discourse new, information that is related to the situation described in the anchor, but is not related to the anchor in any other, more specific discourse relation.
 The semantics are thus no more than that of a logical ∧ (and).
 Diagnostic connectives are _also_, _in addition_, _additionally_, _further_, etc. ("conjunction", Prasad et al. 2007, p.37)